 Iron in formula

-One reason why iron levels in breast milk have come under scrutiny may be due to industrial promotion of the “higher” iron levels in infant formula since the 1980s.
+One reason why iron levels in breast milk are sometimes said to be “low” may be due to industrial promotion of the “higher” iron levels in infant formula since the 1980s.
 The iron supplements added to formula milk are much harder for a baby to absorb and consequently more iron has to be added to compensate.
-Babies can absorb 60 per cent of the iron in breast milk, compared with only 4 per cent of the iron in artificial milk 5.
-The high iron content in formula is not “better” than the normal amount in breast milk despite clever marketing giving that impression.
-In fact too much iron may increase the risk of illness 67.
+Babies can absorb 50% of the iron in breast milk, compared with only 2-9% of the iron in artificial milk and 4% from fortified baby cereals6.
+Lactose, the main sugar in breast milk assists iron absorption along with vitamin C.

 Too much of a good thing